Everything You Need to Know About Fiddle Leaf Fig Light Requirements at Home

 We’ve all seen the social media posts of thriving Fiddle Leaf Figs with dense leaves and many branches.
 Many houseplant owners strive to get to that level of lushness.
 Instead, they are left with a thinned-out tree with only a couple of leaves.

 In these cases, sunlight is usually the problem.
-Along with stretching, low light Fiddle Leaf Figs won’t put out any new leaves, and the spaces between new leaves will extend over time.
-As mentioned before, these new leaves will also be smaller than older ones.
-Keep an eye out for any yellowing leaves on your fiddle leaf fig which is another common sign that something isn’t quite right.
+Along with stretching, low-light Fiddle Leaf Figs won’t put out any new leaves, and the spaces between new leaves will extend over time.
+As mentioned before, these new leaves will also be smaller than the older ones.
+Keep an eye out for any drooping or yellowing leaves on your fiddle leaf fig, which is another common sign that something isn’t quite right.

 The Best Light Exposure for Fiddle Leaf Figs Indoors